 When brainstorming lead gen strategies, social media might not be the first option that comes to mind.
 However, you’d be surprised.
-Social selling is a powerful lead generation strategy gaining more and more momentum.
+Using social media for lead generation is a powerful strategy that is gaining more and more momentum.
 Why?
 Because at the end of the day, no matter your industry of operation, you’re selling to a person.

-Brands prioritizing social selling are 51% more likely to reach their sales quotas.
-That’s not surprising, given that 55% of consumers learn of new brands via social media.
+Brands prioritizing social selling are 51% more likely to reach their sales quotas, according to LinkedIn’s Social Selling Index.
+That’s not surprising, given that SproutSocial’s State of Social Media Report found out that 55% of consumers learn of new brands via social media.

 With social media as a part of your lead generation strategy, you can connect with those who are already looking for your brand or a similar service offering, who follow similar keywords and hashtags or who are invested in important industry news.

-Let’s look at a few ways you can use social media for lead generation.
+Let’s look at a few ways to generate leads via social channels.

 What is social media lead generation?

 Let’s start with the basics: a lead is anyone who expresses an interest in the products or services you offer but is not ready to buy.
 This person might have shared their contact information to download a valuable resource and browsed your website, but they are not clients yet.
 However, they have the potential to become a paying customer in the future.

 For your business to grow, it’s essential to have qualified many leads in your sales funnel, nurturing them, and eventually converting leads into customers.

 This is where social media lead generation comes into play.
 Social media lead generation is about using strategic marketing tactics to generate more leads and grow your sales funnel with the help of social platforms.